Saturday, December 31, 2005

 A collage of some of my favorite recent holiday pictures from Snapzilla,

-(from left to right):
+taken by (from left to right):

 Top: Kim Anubis, Neogrinch Trenchmouth, Kaie Harbinger, Canimal Zephyr